AdobeDocs/target.de-DE/help/c-intro/how-target-works.md

 >[!IMPORTANT]
 >
 >[!DNL Adobe Target] verfügt derzeit über kein Edge-Netzwerk in China, weshalb die Endnutzerleistung für [!DNL Target] für Kunden in China weiterhin eingeschränkt ist.
-Aufgrund der großen Firewall von China und dem Fehlen von Edge-Knoten innerhalb des Landes werden die Erlebnisse von Sites mit [!DNL Target] langsam gerendert und die Seitenladevorgänge sind beeinträchtigt.
-Außerdem können bei der Verwendung der [!DNL Target]-Authoring-Benutzeroberfläche durch Marketing-Experten Latenzzeiten auftreten.
+Because of the firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
+Also, marketers might experience latency when using the [!DNL Target] authoring UI.

 ## Protected User Experience {#concept_40A5E781D90A41E4955F80EA9E5F8F96}